The incompatibility of quantum channels in general probabilistic theories: Abstract

 \section{Abstract}

 In quantum theory, there exist sets of operations that cannot be performed simultaneously.
 These sets of operations are referred to as incompatible.
-While this definition of incompatibility extends to general probabilistic theories, the dependency of the set of compatible sets on the definition of composite systems has not been thoroughly investigated.
-In the context of quantum channels, compatibility is defined using the tensor product of Hilbert spaces, employing the usual composite system.
-However, in the context of general probabilistic theories, composite systems are not uniquely determined, and the set of states can range from min tensor to max tensor, forming various convex sets.
-In this paper, in addition to quantum compatibility using the usual composite system, we introduce min-tensor-compatibility using the min-tensor on the composite system of effect spaces and investigate their relationship using noisy identity channels on qubits.
+While this definition of incompatibility extends to general probabilistic theories (GPTs), the dependency of the set of compatible sets on the definition of composite systems has not been thoroughly investigated.
+For quantum channels, compatibility is defined using the tensor product of Hilbert spaces, based on the conventional composite system.
+However, in GPTs, composite systems are not uniquely defined, and the set of states can vary from the minimal tensor to the maximal tensor.
+In this paper, in addition to the usual quantum compatibility, we introduce min-tensor-compatibility using the minimal tensor on the composite system of effect spaces and investigate their relationship employing noisy identity channels on qubits.
 As a result, we found that the set of min-tensor-compatible channel pairs is strictly broader than the set of quantum-compatible channel pairs.
-Furthermore, we introduce the concept of almost quantum compatible channel pairs from an operational perspective.
-This concept corresponds to cases where the correlation functions appearing in the verification of compatibility can be realized through a channel and local reinterpretation of effects.
+Furthermore, we introduce the concept of almost quantum compatible pairs of channels from an operational perspective.
+This concept corresponds to cases where the correlation functions in the verification of compatibility can be realized through a channel and local reinterpretation of effects.
 We demonstrate that the set of all almost quantum compatible channel pairs is strictly narrower than the set of all min-tensor-compatible channel pairs.